Josue Marquez: Rest of professional career

 Marquez fought Frankie Benitez, Wilfred's brother, on December 13, 1975.
 With a record of 22 wins and 2 losses, Benitez was considered a prospect by fans and the press alike, but Marquez derailed him with a ten round decision win in San Juan.
 The pair had a rematch on April 17, 1976, this time at the Roberto Clemente Coliseum, where they fought to a ten round draw (tie).

 Another rematch followed the second Marquez-Benitez encounter, this time against Adriano Marrero, by now 22-6-2.
 This fight was also fought at the Roberto Clemente Coliseum, by then a world boxing hotbed.
 In a card headlined by Alfredo Escalera's defense of his WBC world Junior Lightweight championship against Ray Lunny III (which Escalera won by 12th. round knockout), Marquez and Marrero battled again, on Saturday, September 18, 1976, when Marquez avenged his previous loss to Marrero, winning by ten round decision.

 The win against Marrero turned out to be the last victory of note Marquez achieved in his professional boxing career, since he only fought twice more: first, against a boxer with an 0-3 record, Rolando Garcia, knocked out in four rounds on March 17, 1977 at the Roberto Clemente Coliseum.
 Then Marquez faced Edwin Viruet, who had just come from lasting the full 15 round distance with Roberto Durán in a world title attempt; completing a total of 25 rounds against Durán divided in two fights without getting knocked out by the Panamanian.
 Viruet knocked Marquez out in round ten on April 8, 1978 at the Juan Ramon Loubriel stadium in San Juan, after which Marquez decided to retire from professional boxing.

 Marquez won 32, losing 12 and tying 2 of his 46 professional boxing fights, winning 7 and losing 2 of those by knockout.

 As a trainer

 Marquez turned to training professional boxers for a while after he himself retired as a fighter.
 Among those he trained were future Julio César Chávez opponent Javier Fragoso, Reynaldo "Pelayin" Hernandez, Wilfredo Rivera, Julio Cesar Chavez, Sr. and Alberto Mercado (the latter before Mercado joined the Bairoa Gym).

 Personal life

 Marquez had a long lasting marriage to Milagros Velez, with whom he had two daughters, Yamil and Xiomara Marquez.

 In 1999, he was inducted into the Rio Piedras sports Hall of Fame in Puerto Rico.

 Marquez was friends with Wilfred Benítez's mother, Clara, until her death in 2008.
 He owned business interests in San Juan.

 Death

-Marquez died on Tuesday, May 10, 2018 of renal failure.
+Marquez died on Tuesday, May 10, 2018 in Caguas, Puerto Rico of Kidney failure.
+He was buried at Cementerio Borinquen Memorial in Caguas, Puerto Rico.